 What is a CRM system?

 Customer relationship management (CRM) is a computer system that manages a company’s interaction with potential and current customers.
 It stores data on customers and their history with your company.
 Enterprises such as brokers use this data to improve business relationships, specifically focusing on customer satisfaction and retention that will ultimately drive profitability and sales growth.
+This review of Cryptohopper explains how to use the platform properly.

 Foreign exchange CRM systems have unique features that are specific to the industry.
 The foreign exchange CRM system is generally divided into three parts: